Basaltic/ComputerGraphicPlayground/README.md

-# Computer Graphic Playground
+# Computer Graphic Playground (CGP)

+A Personal Computer Graphic Learning Playground
-Writing A Renderer From Scratch Using Canvas as Screen Simulator
+- Writing A Renderer From Scratch Using Canvas as Screen Simulator

 ## Purpose of this repo